 Student Ambassadors are a select group of exemplary students who represent the University with enthusiasm and professionalism.
 As Student Ambassadors, students will have the opportunity to lead campus tours to prospective students and visitors.

 A-226, Warde Academic Center

-Saint Xavier has made a strong commitment to help our students make healthy choices around substance use and has a part-time, licensed CADC (Certified Alcohol and Drug Counselor) to assess and make treatment recommendations for students who may be at risk for problems with substance abuse.
+Saint Xavier has made a strong commitment to help our students make healthy choices around substance use.
+The AODEP shows that commitment through individual services and university-wide programming.
+Counselors in the Counseling Center make treatment recommendations for students who may be at risk for problems with substance abuse.
 The AODEP Committee, comprised of professional staff, faculty and students, meets regularly to review current college trends in substance use as well as plan preventative and educational outreach programming.

 Room 208, Shannon Athletic Center

-The Saint Xavier University Bookstore, located in the Shannon Center, offers textbooks in new, used and digital formats as well as textbook rentals.
+The Saint Xavier University Bookstore, located in the Shannon Center, offers textbooks in new, used and digital formats as well as textbook rentals and a price match program.
 The bookstore also carries greeting cards and gifts, Saint Xavier sportswear, Cougar Spirit items, New York Times best sellers, school supplies, nursing supplies, candy and snacks.
 The bookstore accepts cash, personal checks (current student ID required), Cougar Card (Flex, Cougar Cash and Financial Aid) and major credit cards.
-Orders may be placed in advance of the semester online at www.sxu.bkstr.com and are available for in-store pick up or delivery to your home.
+Orders may be placed in advance of the semester online at the Saint Xavier Bookstore and are available for in-store pick up or delivery to your home.

 - Payment plans setup

 - Book vouchers

 - Student health insurance billing and waivers